juergen-bullinger/p3_attrition/README.md

 ### ingestion.py
 Reads the csv files in the input directory and merges them to one csv file, that is then placed in ingesteddata.

+### config.py
+Helper script to factor out the config access and to define importable names for frequently used config values.

+### data_access.py
+Helper script to factor out the data access.
+To read and prepare the csv files.